questdb/questdb.io/blog/2021-06-16-high-cardinality-time-series-data-performance.md

   --use-case="cpu-only" --seed=123 --log-interval="10s" --format="influx"
 ```

-If we want to influence cardinality, we can use the `scale` flag which provides
+If we want to influence cardinality, we can use the scale flag, which provides a
-a value for the number of unique devices we want the test data set to contain.
+value for the number of unique devices we want the test data set to contain.
+As
-As the number of devices increases, so does the number of unique identifiers
+the number of devices increases, so does the number of unique identifiers values
-values per data set and the cardinality is directly influenced.
-Here's some
+per data set, and we can control cardinality directly.
+Here's some example
-example output from the Time Series Benchmark Suite test data with three
+output from the Time Series Benchmark Suite test data with three different
-different devices:
+devices:

 ```csv
 "hostname","region","datacenter","rack","os","arch","team","service","service_version","service_environment","usage_user","usage_system","usage_idle","usage_nice","usage_iowait","usage_irq","usage_softirq","usage_steal","usage_guest","usage_guest_nice","timestamp"